 Counties receiving a smaller volume of voter registration mail per year (less than 900 according to the US Postal Service) are to use the regular postage due account method.
 Voter registration postage funds are sent to the county’s voter registrar upon request, payable to the county’s postmaster.

 Business Reply Trust Account/Accounting Fee Method (High Volume Business Reply Mail)

-When a business reply trust account is authorized by the Secretary of State, an annual accounting fee is required by the post office.
-The Secretary of State will disburse a warrant payable to the postmaster of the county seat (mailed to the voter registrar) in the amount of $605.00.
-This accounting fee is not to be credited to the postage account and does not defray the postage costs charged for handling and processing each application received by mail.
+When a business reply trust account is authorized by the Secretary of State, an annual account maintenance fee is required by the post office.
+The Secretary of State will disburse a warrant payable to the postmaster of the county seat (mailed to the voter registrar) in the amount of $670.00.
+This account maintenance fee is not to be credited to the postage account and does not defray the postage costs charged for handling and processing each application received by mail.

 Voter Registration Electronic Submission

-When funds are needed for the voter registration postage account, a voter registration postage report is completed and mailed to the Elections Division of the Secretary of State’s Office indicating the amount required.
+When funds are needed for the voter registration postage account, a voter registration postage report is completed via the Voter Registration Expense Reporting.
 Once approved, a warrant made payable to the county’s local postmaster is mailed to the voter registrar in 2-3 working days.